NEFM-TUDresden/gmshModel/docs/examples/randomInclusions2DCircle.rst

 ==================================================================

 This example shows the generation of an RVE with randomly placed, circular inclusions.
-The basic procedure of the model an mesh generation are pointed out and the resulting mesh is visualized.
+The basic procedure of the model and mesh generation are pointed out and the resulting mesh is visualized.
 For the example, only the standard configuration is used.
 However, in order to show all available options - user configurations are passed as dictionaries to the individual classes and